There are risks with any surgery. And numbness... it's a risk with a breast augmentation.

 They can take your breath away for sure, but they are a positive sign that your nerves are recovering and sensation is returning.
 These pains are usually most intense in the weeks following breast surgery and will have faded and disappeared within 3-6 months.

-BUT I've heard of some women getting some ‘a bit late to the nerve party’ pains randomly out of nowhere up to a year after breast surgery!
+BUT I've heard of some women getting some ‘a bit late to the nerve party’ pains randomly out of nowhere up to a year after their breast augmentation!
 So, don't be disheartened if your body is a go-slow to regaining sensation.

 What I hope you'll take from this is that (like every other part of the boobie journey!) you just need to be patient (Boobie Mantra!).

-What you feel, when you feel and how you feel is another unique-to-you part of your boobie journey.
+What you feel, when you feel and how you feel is another unique-to-you part of your breast augmentation journey.

 Be sure to pick a surgeon who is Board Certified AND who performs breast augmentations regularly.
 And make sure in your consultations that you discuss all of the risks of this breast surgery so you make decisions that you're comfortable with!